Skip to content

 Expression Verification

 Evaluate template expressions that must return truthy values.
-Expressions are evaluated against the context — saved variables, fixtures, and substitutions — not the raw HTTP response.
-Save the data you want to assert on first, then reference it:
+Expressions are evaluated against the context — saved variables, fixtures, and substitutions — plus the reserved response metadata namespace (see below).
+For response body data, save what you want to assert on first, then reference it:

 {